freesewing/freesewing/markdown/dev/reference/api/settings/margin/en.md

 title: margin
 ---

-Allows you to specify a part margin (in mm).
-The default is 2mm.
+The `margin` setting allows you to specify a part margin (in mm).
 Each part will have this margin applied.
+The default is `2mm`.

 This means that:

  - At the edge of the SVG, the margin will be `margin * 1` (2mm by default)
  - Between parts, the margin will be `margin * 2` (4mm by default)